 top of page

-'The future of retail is definitely going to be digital': CX with Ocado's Amanda Yu
+'The future of retail is definitely going to be digital': retail customer experience with Ocado's Amanda Yu

 Mhairi Geraghty spoke to Amanda on the Venari Podcast